Practice Areas OSHA Violations

-Here at Chain | Cohn | Stiles, we represent the rights of those who have suffered injuries in the workplace.
+Here at Chain | Cohn | Clark, we represent the rights of those who have suffered injuries in the workplace.
 OSHA, which stands for the Occupational Safety and Health Administration, exists to regulate and protect the safety of employees in each and every field of work in the United States.
 From construction and oilfield work to medical work, OSHA protects them all.
-Here at Chain | Cohn | Stiles, we work closely with OSHA to represent the rights of those who may have suffered violations in the workplace.
+Here at Chain | Cohn | Clark, we work closely with OSHA to represent the rights of those who may have suffered violations in the workplace.

 OSHA regulations exist for a reason.
 If you feel that any of your rights have been violated, first try talking to your employer or human resources representative.
 After you do that, or if that is not possible, then you will need to file an OSHA violation complaint.
 Once the complaint is filed, your employer will be notified.
 If necessary, OSHA will perform an at-work inspection and the case may or may not have to go through the legal system.